Arithmetic genus inequalities with an application to sums of squares: Symmetries in graphs

 Assume finally that $d= 1$.
 It follows by \Cref{L:G-fixpoint-pivot-count} that $|\mc{D}_G|\leq \beta(\mc{D}) + 1$, whereby in particular $\vert \mfaktor{G}{\mc{D}_G}\vert \leq \beta(\mc{D})$ if $G$ acts nontrivially on $\mc{D}_G$, so $\vert \mfaktor{G}{\mc{D}_G}\vert = \beta(\mc{D}) + 1$ implies that $\mc{D}_G=\mc{D}_G^G$. \end{proof}

-A bipartite graph is a graph that allows a coloring of the vertices by two colors, say cyan and purple, such that every edge is between vertices of distinct color.
+A \textit{bipartite simple graph} is a simple graph that allows a coloring of the vertices by two colors, say cyan and purple, such that every edge is between vertices of distinct color.

-Let us from now on assume that the connected graph $\mc{D}=(\mathcal{V},\mathcal{E})$ is bipartite and such that every purple vertex has degree $2$.